JieHeJessie/RequestInvite/README.md

 # CodeChallenge

-This project is used to implement the "Add Properties" and "Remove Properties"
+This project is used to implement the "Request an invitation"

 ## Supported Platforms
 The project can be run in MacOS, Windows or Linux